igorwojda/kotlin-coding-challenges/app/src/test/java/com/igorwojda/stack/generic/GenericStack.md

 * `peek` method - returns "top" element (the one that should be returned) without removing (popping) it from the stack

 Adding to the stack should store an element until it is removed.
 First element added to a stack will be the last that is removed (FILO).
-This is [generic](https://kotlinlang.org/docs/reference/generics.html) venison of the stack witch means we must define data type for the stack (`IntStack<String>`).
+This is [generic](https://kotlinlang.org/docs/reference/generics.html) venison of the stack which means we must define data type for the stack (`IntStack<String>`).

 ## Examples